-

 Is this course more for classical, jazz or pop music?

-This is an entirely “non-denominational” approach that will prepare you for playing any style of music on the piano.
-It will also prepare you well for developing keyboard-based production skills, as well as composing and arranging music.
+This is an entirely “non-denominational” approach that will prepare you for playing any style of music on the piano and develop keyboard skills for production, composing and arranging music.
+This is because once you have the foundation of musical fluency, you have the ability to understand how any music is constructed.

 Is it OK to use this course alongside other approaches?